jjvanzon/JJs-Reference-Architecture/layers.md

 - ### Mappings

-    The entity objects can have properties, that map to columns in the database, and properties that point to related entities. `NHibernate` needs mappings, that define which class maps to which table and which columns map to which properties.

-    `FluentNHibernate` is an API that can help to build up these mappings.
+    The entity objects have properties, that map to columns in the database, and properties that point to related entities. `NHibernate` needs mappings, that define which class maps to which table and which columns map to which properties. `FluentNHibernate` is an API that can help to build up these mappings.

 - ### Entities